KeKs0r/mqtt-react/README.md

 ```
 -->

+## Demo
+There is a very minimalistic Demo-App: [mqtt-react-demo](https://github.com/KeKs0r/mqtt-react-demo)

 ### Usage
 Currently, mqtt-react exports two enhancers.
 Similarly to react-redux, you'll have to first wrap a root component with a